 So there has been complaints raised in England.
 And they've actually taken my studies my papers to the I want to say trial, what is it a meeting?
-And in the end, they found that they found in favor of the this one particular practitioner that I am thinking of, but there was a chiropractic hearing or osteopathic or physiotherapy or chiropractic.
-Right.
+And in the end, they found that they found in favour.
+This one particular practitioner that I am thinking of but was this a chiropractic hearing or osteopathic or physiotherapy or chiropractic?
+Right?
 So presumably we're talking it went to the Professional Conduct committee to the general counsel.
 Yeah.
 Okay.

-But But, you know, practitioners, contact me quite frequently to help ask them ask for help in this regard.
-Mine and I real and they also asked me for help in getting there, especially kinesiologist, getting their systems recognized in on a wider scale.
+But But, you know, practitioners contact me quite frequently to help ask them ask for help in this regard.
+Mine and I real and they also asked me for help in getting there, especially kinesiologist, getting their systems recognised in on a wider scale.
 So I know that it's been taken to the British Parliament, also, the Irish parliament has taken my studies, it's people in Parliament have reviewed my studies.
 Okay, so we have a lot of work left to do.
 And I can't do it all.
-So happy to help, but I can't do it.
-Oh, yeah.
-It's always worth bearing in mind, isn't it that there's an awful lot of stuff that goes on in conventional medicine for which we don't have simple, straightforward answers.
+So happy to help but I can't do it.

+Yeah, it's always worth bearing in mind, isn't it that there's an awful lot of stuff that goes on in conventional medicine for which we don't have simple, straightforward answers.
 But we feel so vulnerable in the complimentary therapies, because of course, there are some very high powered people in conventional medicine who will do their utmost to beat us with any handy stick.
-Ian has sent in an observation about Ted Cod, Dr. Ted Koren, who uses what's called an ops occipital drop as an indicator.
+Ian has sent in an observation about Ted Cod, Dr. Ted Koren, who uses what's called an occipital drop as an indicator.
 Do you are you familiar with that?
 He calls it the KST.
 I'm not sure what that means.

-Acquiring specific technique.
-Yes, right.
+Corn specific technique?
+Yes.
+Right.
 There's all sorts of ways where people can use as indicators.
-Heard of the occipital drop, I've heard of leg length, arm length, foot flare.
+I've heard of the occipital drop.
+I've heard of leg length, arm length, foot flare.
 People use pendulums people use.
-Really?
+Really.

-This isn't what we got.
+It's this isn't what we got.
 You want to talk about?
 It's not your topic.
 But what is the KST?
-What does it mean?
-Koren specifically makes COVID specific technique, but I mean, what happened?
+What does it mean? quite specific, specific technique.
+But I mean, what happened?

 Yeah, I don't actually know because I'm not taking the course.
-But it's a it's a technique that uses that indicator to guide the cat course of care.
-But it would be really sess the accuracy and precision of using the same methods that I used.
+But it's a it's a technique that uses that as an indicator to guide the cat course of care.
+But it would be really easy to assess the accuracy and precision of this using the same methods that I used.
 Okay.

-I suppose the key question here from Sue is, you know, how do you use it in clinic?
+I suppose the key question here from su is, you know, how do you use it in clinic?
 What goes on?
 How do we how do how could we use some of these techniques to help our own patients?

-So it's a, it's a course it's a, you'd have to take a course.
+So it it's a, it's a course it's a, you'd have to take a course.
 And there's many different courses out there that teach muscle testing.
 I do teach an introduction to muscle testing.
-I did I actually, I recorded it, and it's online and available.
-And also, I don't have my schedule in front of me, but I know I'm teaching a self muscle testing course, which is a type of muscle testing where you test yourself on for patient.
-So when I do sessions online, when I do hard speed sessions online, I can't muscle test the person because they're somewhere else.
-So yeah.
+I did I actually, I recorded it.
+And it's online and available.
+Online.
+Also, I don't have my schedule in front of me, but I know I'm teaching a self muscle testing course, which is what type of muscle testing where you test yourself, on for patients.
+So when I do sessions online, when I do heart speak sessions online, I can't muscle test that person because they're somewhere else.
+So yeah, yeah.